callstack/ai-cli/docs/ConfigFile.md

 ## Minimal config

-A minimal `.airc` file consists only of API key for selected AI inference provider.
+A minimal `.airc.json` file consists only of API key for selected AI inference provider.

 ### Minimal OpenAI config